Skip to main content

 Selective Major Guidance for Continuing Students

-Beginning in Summer 2025, students can apply once per year between the Summer and Fall quarters.
-Selection will be based on a point system that considers academic performance and other factors: California residency, first-generation status and pell eligibility.
-Only students who have completed the required screening courses and are in good academic standing are eligible to apply.
+Beginning in Summer 2025, students can apply once per year.
+Selection will be based on a point system that considers academic performance and other factors: California residency, first-generation status and Pell eligibility.
+Only students who have completed the required screening courses and have a minimum 2.0 UC GPA are eligible to apply.

 Selective Major Programs